 You’ll find yourself being able to lift the weight with your back, legs, and glutes; however, as you reach the top of your lift, the barbell begins to slip from your hand, and you fail to lock the weight out.

 At this point, you have a grip issue, and lifting straps can be a great solution to be able to continue lifting beyond your natural grip capacity.

-For example, here’s Thor Bjornsson who deadlift 501kg with wrist straps.
+For example, here’s Thor Bjornsson, who deadlifts 501kg with wrist straps.
 It’s highly unlikely he could have done this feat of strength without straps.

 You may also find wrist straps to benefit other exercises where grip is heavily involved, such as barbell rows, chin-ups, and lat pulldowns.

-It’s important to note that if you’ve diagnosed yourself as someone who has a grip issue, that you should seek to improve your gripping capabilities by getting your hands and forearms stronger.
+It’s important to note that if you’ve diagnosed yourself with a grip issue, you should seek to improve your gripping capabilities by strengthening your hands and forearms.
 I wrote an entire article on how to improve your grip.